Texans serving Texas since 1950

 Other Useful Tips

 If you have a wood-burning or pellet stove in your kitchen, you can keep a fire burning to keep this part of the home warmer.
-However, you will still want to use other methods to prevent water pipes from freezing in other parts of the house.
+However, you should still use other methods to prevent water pipes from freezing in other parts of the house.

 Some people might consider using a portable kerosene heater to help keep pipes from freezing.
 However, you should never use kerosene heaters indoors because they should not be used in enclosed areas.
 As the kerosene burns, it releases carbon dioxide, carbon monoxide, sulfur dioxide, and nitrogen dioxide—all harmful chemicals you should avoid breathing.

-If your pipes freeze and burst, you need to contain the water.
-Start by shutting off the water main to the home.
-Then open the faucets to drain water from the plumbing lines.
+A: If your pipes freeze and burst, you need to act quickly to contain the water and minimize damage.
+Start by shutting off the water main to your home to stop the flow of water.
+Then, open the faucets to drain any remaining water from the plumbing lines.

 plumber with tool belt standing in bathroom

 One of the most effective ways to prevent pipes from freezing again is to have your water supply lines insulated.
-By insulating the pipes, you can protect them from colder temperatures and reduce the risks of frozen water lines.
+Proper insulation helps protect your pipes from colder temperatures and significantly reduces the risk of them freezing.

 Sorry, comments for this entry are closed at this time.